commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.
 * When changing the room name, the other users in the room don't see the changes.
 * ~~Can't start a quest with 2+ people.~~

+# 25/03/2017
+* Added a placeholder for all the *response* messages available.
+There are 94 more responses to process Q_Q

 # 24/03/2017
 * Added PetKilledHandler (you can kill other player's pets in a game to make them yours).